Defending Human Rights in Turkey: Sebla Arcan

 The portrayal of Sebla’s experiences is a continuation of the series “Defending Human Rights in Turkey: Stories that Need to Be Heard,” told by Tan Tunali, with illustrations by Marco Lambooij.

 Sebla Arcan is working as an economist for a living, but her real passion is in the struggle of the Saturday Mothers (Cumartesi Anneleri).
 She is the spokesperson for the group, which, for 25 years, have been demanding answers from the state about missing relatives that have been subject to enforced disappearance by Turkish state forces.
-Following her mother-in-law’s footsteps, Arcan became involved with the group through her volunteer work for the Human Rights Association in the ‘90s (İnsan Hakları Derneği, İHD) (Read the stories two others who worked at İHD here: Raci Bilici and Gönül Öztürkoğlu).
+Following her mother-in-law’s footsteps, Arcan became involved with the group through her volunteer work for the Human Rights Association (İnsan Hakları Derneği, İHD) in the ‘90s (Read the stories two others who worked at İHD here: Raci Bilici and Gönül Öztürkoğlu).
 Despite not having lost a family member through enforced disappearance herself, Arcan became an integral part of the Saturday Mothers.
 “I believe you don’t need to be subject to rights violations to be part of a struggle,” she said.
 For her it is a matter of conscience, “I do it to be able to sleep at night, to be a good person,” she explained.

 The modern Republic of Turkey inherited the practice of enforced disappearances from the late Ottoman Empire.
 The first reported case took place in 1936, when Salih Bozışık, a workers’ leader and member of the Turkish Communist Party (TKP), “disappeared” in police custody.
-In the period following the 12 September 1980 military coup, the İHD have recorded the enforced disappearance of 15 people.
+In the period following the 12 September 1980 military coup, the İHD recorded the enforced disappearance of 15 people.
 However, it was not until the ‘90s that it became a common practice in Turkey—the government’s way of silencing critics.
 “With the excuse of counterinsurgency programs, all freedoms were brushed aside in every part of Turkey.
 [The disappearances] had taken the form of systemic state terrorism,” Arcan said.

 I believe you don’t need to be subject to rights violations to be part of a struggle,” she said.
 For her it is a matter of conscience, “I do it to be able to sleep at night, to be a good person”